okx/okexchain-docs/docs/validators/validators-guide-cli.md

 ### Update a validator

-The operator can update the description of the validator and adjust the commission rate.
+The operator can update the description of the validator.

 ```bash
 exchaincli tx staking edit-validator --moniker=“my new nickname” --identity="logo|||http://mynewwebsite/pic/newlogo.jpg" --website="http://mynewwebsite" --details="my new slogan"  --from jack